 We consent to the incorporation by reference in the Registration Statements of Telkonet, Inc. on Forms S-8 (Nos.
-333-161909 and 333-175737) of our report dated March 31, 2023, relating to the financial statements of Telkonet, Inc. for the year ended December 31, 2022, appearing in this Annual Report on Form 10-K.
+333-161909 and 333-175737) of our report dated March 31, 2021, relating to the financial statements of Telkonet, Inc. for the year ended December 31, 2020 appearing in this Annual Report on Form 10-K. Our report includes an explanatory paragraph about the existence of substantial doubt concerning the Company's ability to continue as a going concern.

-Wipfli LLP
+/s/ Wipfli LLP

-Minneapolis, Minnesota March 31, 2023
+Minneapolis, Minnesota March 31, 2021